 4) contain information on sources of funding and possible conflicts of interest, including both individuals and organizations.

 The Editorial Board adheres to the recommendations of the Committee of Publication Ethics (COPE).
 The material accepted for consideration is considered a confidential document, and its content is evaluated regardless of gender, race, age, status, citizenship, and political views of the author(s).
 Information about the process or the result of the review is not disclosed.
 The Editorial Board reserves the right not to enter into correspondence regarding accepted or rejected articles with persons who are not their authors.
 The Editor-in-Chief and his Deputy provide an objective review process.
+The journal allow the author(s) to hold the copyright.

 By submitting the manuscript to the journal, the author(s) confirms: